aanighoro/Coursera_GetCleanDataProject/CodeBook.md

 4. Column names were edited to be more descriptive

-5. Averages were calculated for each subject/activity combination and then added in the final data set (final_datast.csv)
+5. Averages were calculated for each subject/activity combination and then added in the final data set (final_dataset.txt)

 ## Variables